Jono Pryor

-Jonathan Richard "Jono" Pryor is a New Zealand radio and television personality best known as the cohost of Jono and Ben.
-Pryor worked for The Rock radio station for over 15 years, before moving to The Edge in 2017 to cohost The Edge Afternoons with Jono, Ben & Sharyn with Ben Boyce and Sharyn Casey.
+Jonathan Richard Pryor is an American-born New Zealand radio, television personality, and actor, best known as the co-host of Jono and Ben.
+Pryor worked for the New Zealand radio station The Rock for over 15 years, before moving to The Edge in 2017 to co-host The Edge Afternoons with Jono, Ben & Sharyn with Ben Boyce and Sharyn Casey.

 Pryor starred in Amped and The Jono Project on C4, before he began co-hosting Jono and Ben at Ten on Three alongside Boyce in 2012.
 In 2015, the show moved to prime time at 7:30pm, re-branded as Jono and Ben.
 The show was cancelled at the end of 2018.

-Pryor and Boyce now host the breakfast show on The Hits, and soon a TV show on TVNZ.
+Pryor along with Ben Boyce and Megan Papas host the breakfast show on The Hits.

+In 2025, Pryor starred in his own television show called Vince, which premiered on Three.

+Early life

+Pryor was born in Seattle in the United States.
+He attended Saint Kentigern’s College in Auckland.
+He was brought up on air bases in Seattle and Whenuapai as his father was a navigator with the Royal New Zealand Air Force.

 Personal life

-Jono Pryor is married to Jennifer with whom he has two children, son Oscar John Pryor (born roughly 21 February 2010) and daughter Poppy Pryor (born 3 November 2012).
+Jono Pryor is married to Jennifer with whom he has two children.